jonathancrabtree/Circleator/README.md

 Examples of both of these types of files can be found in the Circleator source distribution.
-For example, from the top level of the unpacked Circleator zip or tar file the following command can be run to create a Circleator figure for CM000961.gbk, which contains the genome of *Corynebacterium genitalium* ATCC 33030:
+For example, from the top level of the unpacked Circleator zip or tar file the following command will create a Circleator figure for CM000961.gbk, which contains the genome of *Corynebacterium genitalium* ATCC 33030:

        circleator --data=data/CM000961.gbk --config=conf/genes-percent-GCskew-1.cfg > fig1.svg

-The resulting SVG file, `fig1.svg` can be viewed directly in many recent web browsers or image manipulation or viewing programs.
-Or, if the [Apache Batik][batik] package has been installed, it can be used to convert the image to PDF, PNG, or JPEG, using a wrapper script (rasterize-svg) in the Circleator distribution:
+The resulting SVG file, `fig1.svg` can be viewed directly in many recent web browsers or image viewers.
+Or, if the [Apache Batik][batik] package has been installed, it can be used to convert the image to PDF, PNG, or JPEG, using a wrapper script (rasterize-svg) from the Circleator distribution:

        rasterize-svg fig1.svg pdf
        rasterize-svg fig1.svg png